datagrok-ai/public/help/develop/how-to/work-with-package-files.md

 There are multiple ways to access your data in the Datagrok platform.
 To learn more about them, please refer to the [main article](access-data.md) covering this topic.
-Here we will focus on one specific use case: package files.
+Here we will focus on files that are part of the package.
 This option is well suited for public data used for demonstration purposes, as the data is distributed directly with the package.

 ## Package structure conventions